Service available in:

 An outcome report will be completed and a copy will be sent to parents with consent will be sent to GP, School and other agencies where appropriate.

-An information pack will be shared with the parents/carer that is appropriate to the outcome.
+Signposting information will be shared with the parents/carer that is appropriate to the outcome.

 Does my child need a diagnosis to get support in school?